-A Wayleave is a simple agreement between SHEPD and a landowner to formalise consent for equipment to be located within their land along with access for maintenance, tree cutting etc. In return the landowner generally receives either an annual or sometimes a one off payment except if the equipment is solely within the land of the customer.
+The consent/s necessary to place our equipment on private land depends on the type of equipment being installed.
+Rights can be secured in the following ways: Wayleaves A Wayleave is a simple agreement between SHFPD and a landowner to formalise consent for equipment to be located within their land along with access for maintenance, tree cutting etc. In return the landowner generally receives either an annual or sometimes a one off payment except if the equipment is solely within the land of the customer no payment will be made.
 The wayleave payment depends on the amount and type of equipment used as well as its impact on landowner operations such as farming.
 The payment is based on a number of criteria and is normally reviewed each year.
 It should be noted that Wayleave Agreements are made with landowners and are not registered against the land title.

-The time it takes to obtain a wayleave can vary; typically projects can take between 12-16 weeks to be granted necessary consents.
+The time it takes to obtain a voluntary wayleave can vary; typically projects can take between 12-16 weeks to be granted necessary consents.
 If your project is more complex this can take considerably longer.
 The SHEPD Wayleave Officer will keep you fully advised of the consents required and potential time scales.